Skip to content

 probs(c::Compete) -> NamedTuple

-Computed by AD-safe fixed-node Gauss-Legendre quadrature of the cause-resolved sub-density over the marginal support.
+Computed by AD-safe fixed-node Gauss-Legendre quadrature of the cause-resolved sub-density over the marginal support, panelled at each cause's own quantile (or moment) markers so a wide window doesn't starve the region where the mass actually sits (_hazard_panelled_integrate).
 The probabilities are sub-stochastic-free (they sum to one for proper, eventually-certain causes); a node whose causes can leave residual survival at +∞ (a defective cause) sums to less than one, the deficit being the never-resolved mass.

 Arguments